Biographical Information About Speakers/Instructors: A-C, D-I, J-Q

 tax policy benefiting private working forests and those who own and manage them.

-Tenny previously served as Vice President for Forestry and Wood Products for the American Forest and Paper Association (AF&PA) from March 2007 to May 2008.
-Prior to his service at AF&PA, Tenny served for six years as Deputy Undersecretary for Natural Resources at the United States Department of Agriculture where he had responsibility for the U.S. Forest Service.
+Tenny previously served as Vice President for Forestry and Wood Products for the American Forest and Paper Association (AF&PA) and as Deputy Undersecretary for Natural Resources and Environmental at the United States Department of Agriculture where he had responsibility for the U.S. Forest Service.

 A native of Boise, Idaho, Tenny earned a bachelor’s degree in American studies from Brigham Young University in Provo, Utah, and a law degree from George Washington University in Washington, D.C.
 He is married with three children.
-Source: http://nafoalliance.org/about-david-p-tenny/, 7/13.
+Source: Personal Résumé, 3/14.

 Dwayne Tew is a 1997 graduate of the Auburn University School of Forestry.
 He worked as a consultant forester for Southern Forestry Consultants in Enterprise for over five years.
 Dwayne is currently working for Wolf Creek Timber, Inc. in Pell City as a procurement forester.
 Source: Personal Résumé, 4/03.